PRIMARY SCHOOL | GRADES 1-5

 Focusing on understanding, not memorisation

-Minimal homework
+Minimal Homework

 Limited to reading, reflection, or simple practice-based tasks